ioquatix/latinum/README.md

 As BitCoin has 8 decimal places, it requires an integer representation with at least 10^8.

+### ActiveRecord Serialization

+Latinum can be easily used in a ActiveRecord model simply by declaring a serialized data-type for a string or text column, e.g.

+	class Transaction < ActiveRecord::Base
+		serialize :total, Latinum::Resource
+	end

+It can be used like so:

+	> transaction = Transaction.new(:total => "10 NZD")
+	> transaction.total * 2
+	=> "20.0 NZD"

+To format the output, use a `Latinum::Bank`, e.g. assuming the bank is set up correctly:

+	> bank.format(transaction.total)
+	=> "$20.00 NZD"

+	> bank.format(transaction.total, name: nil)
+	=> "$20.00"

+	> bank.format(transaction.total, symbol: nil)
+	=> "20.00 NZD"

 ## Contributing

 1. Fork it